xaviernason/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 This project is based on the excellent [video](https://www.youtube.com/watch?v=7mz73uXD9DA) by Luke Barousse.
 It is my first significant foray into sql and data analysis, and will be followed by a larger, self-directed project.
-Since this project will therefore not be that ultimate demopnstration of my skills, this analysis has intentionally been left largely informal.
+Since this project will therefore not be that ultimate demonstration of my skills, this analysis has intentionally been left largely informal.

 The aim of this project is to find the most important skills to learn for data analysts seeking well paid jobs.